Request Request Appointment Forms New Patient Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Oral Conscious Sedation

 Do you experience pretty severe dental phobia?
 If so, oral conscious sedation can finally make it easy for you to take care of your teeth.
-Your dentist will prescribe you a pill to take about an hour before you’re scheduled to come see us so that by the time you actually sit in the chair, you’ll already be deeply relaxed.
+Your dentist will prescribe you a pill to take about an hour before you’re scheduled to come to see us so that by the time you actually sit in the chair, you’ll already be deeply relaxed.
 You’ll remain awake the entire time, but your appointment will fly by very quickly, and you’ll likely have little to no memory of it afterward.

 Nitrous Oxide Sedation